 Settlement: Main Built-Up Area

 Broad Area: 31: West of Coventry Lane

 Has the Green Belt Boundary changed since the previous assessment?
-A large part of the Area has been removed from the Green
+Yes.
+A large part of the Area has been removed from the Green Belt and allocated for residential development by policy 3.4 of the adopted Broxtowe Part 2 Local Plan.

 Previous Assessment Score: 9